The Advisory Audit Board oversees the management of risk and audit issues, and reports to the Ombudsman. Committee responsibilities are set out below.

 Oversee the relationship with the external auditor; meet regularly with the external auditor, including before and after the audit; meet the external auditor at least once a year, without members of the senior management team present, to discuss their remit and any issues arising from the audit; review and approve the annual audit plan and ensure it is consistent with the scope of the audit engagement; review the findings of the audit with the external auditor.

-Andy Shaw is a chartered accountant with over 20 years of experience providing external audit and internal audit services to organisations across the UK.
-Andy is an audit director at KPMG LLP, where he leads the Scottish Public Services assurance team.
+Andrew Shaw is a chartered accountant with over 20 years of experience providing external audit and internal audit services to organisations across the UK.
+Andrew is an audit director at KPMG LLP, where he leads the Scottish Public Services assurance team.
 In this role he has a portfolio of clients in local government, central government, health, social housing, the third sector and corporate entities.
 He has significant experience in financial reporting, risk management, governance and internal controls which he applies to his Advisory Audit Board roles.

 Andy is also a member of Advisory Audit Boards of the Scottish Parliamentary Corporate Body and the Scottish Information Commissioner.

 Claire Robertson is a chartered accountant with over 15 years of experience providing risk management, governance and internal audit services to organisations in Scotland.
 Claire is a Director at BDO LLP and leads the Scottish Digital, Risk and Advisory Services team.
 In this role, Claire leads on the provision of a range of assurance, compliance and advisory services to clients ranging from FTSE100 companies to public bodies, to community based housing associations.
 Claire has experience in process and internal controls improvement, risk management maturity and performance, corporate governance assessment and design, and internal audit start up and transformation.
 Claire also provides advisory services relating to advising on strategic development, change management, and project management.
 Her role also includes leading on investigations relating to fraud and whistleblowing.